luci/recipes-py/doc/cross_repo.md

 [user_guide.md][./user_guide.md]
 ***

-At the time of writing, there are three repositories containing recipes and recipe modules, soon to be more.
+There are many repositories containing recipes and recipe modules.
 Repositories declare their relationships to each other in a file called `recipes.cfg`, in the `infra/config` directory from the repository root.
 For example:

     {
       "api_version": 2,